 Sometimes the after-effects of oral surgery are quite minimal, so not all of the instructions may apply.
 Common sense will often dictate what you should do.
 However, when in doubt follow these guidelines or call our office for clarification.
-Our number is: # 632-5557.
 To download and print a copy of these instructions click the following: Biopsy Home Care Instructions

 DAY OF SURGERY

 EXERCISE CARE: Do not disturb the surgical area today.
-You may gently rinse with warm salt water.
+You may gently rinse with warm salt water (1/4 teaspoon per 8 oz of water).
 You may brush your teeth gently.
 If the area of biopsy is immediately adjacent to your teeth, please use caution when brushing.
 PLEASE DO NOT SMOKE for at least 48 hours, since this is very detrimental to healing.

 OOZING: Intermittent bleeding or oozing overnight is normal.
 Bleeding may be controlled by placing fresh gauze, moistened with tap water, over the area and applying gentle pressure.